bhaskarcodes/Hash-Calculator/README.md

 # Hash-Calculator

-Simple md5 password cracking using Python
+Simple md5 hash calculation using Python

 Make a file "passwords.txt" with a list of common passwords to try for brute forcing.